-InSync is a paid cross-platform GUI Google Drive sync and backup client with intelligent synchronization and file matching features.
-It can be used via the command line on Linux, on Windows Server, and even on the Raspberry Pi.
+InSync is a paid, cross-platform GUI Google Drive sync and backup client with intelligent synchronization and file matching features.
+It can also be used via the command line on Linux, on Windows Server, and even on the Raspberry Pi.

 InSync is not a free application.
-Apart from its free trial period for 15 days, its paid version (Prime) goes for a one-time fee of $29.99 per Google account, multiple installations on different PCs, and free upgrades to later app versions.
+Apart from its free trial period for 15 days, its paid version (Prime) goes for a one-time fee of $29.99 per Google account, with which you can have an unlimited number of PC installations + free core updates + awesome support.

 Features in InSync